martadorozh/Twitter-Sentiment-Analysis/README.md

 In this project, I aim to analyze the impact of Twitter users' opinions on Bitcoin price predictions through Natural Language Processing (NLP) and Sentiment Analysis.
 By leveraging Twitter data and machine learning techniques, I explore the relationship between market sentiment and cryptocurrency fluctuations.

-This project uses Twitter API for data collection and applies Python-based NLP techniques for sentiment classification.
-Key components of the analysis include:

-Web scraping & data collection using the Twitter API.
-Preprocessing and cleaning of tweet text data.
-Sentiment analysis to classify tweets as positive, negative, or neutral.
-Visualization of sentiment trends and their correlation with BTC price movements.
-The ultimate goal of this analysis is to determine whether social media sentiment can serve as an indicator for Bitcoin price fluctuations.

 ## Table of Contents

 1. [Project Description](#project-description)